hasnogame/hasnogame/README.md

 <h1>hey hey its me da funny puppy hazel hasnogame</h1>

+yooooo whassaaaaaaap its tha developer developer developer developer of the vaporware VN, INDOCTRINATED.

-yooooo whassaaaaaaap i do a lot of shit including gamedev and making music. hop over to my site to learn more about me
+i do a lot of shit like gamedev, music, art, etc. etc. hop over to my site to learn more about me

 <h2>find me @hasnogame on most conceivable platforms</h2>